Sunday, May 24, 2026

 Today they bottleneck nicely into a corresponding illustration.

-As I’ve contended many times, I believe Trump promotes and endorses some people not for their qualifications, but for exposure purposes.
+As we’ve contended many times, it is a solid, safe outlook that Trump promotes and endorses some people not for their qualifications, but for exposure purposes–whether intentionally or not.
 Sometimes that means exposure of the individual, sure, such as was the case with Anthony Fauci.
-But I’m more concerned about what exposure occurs on the narrative level–what messages he wants the American people to glean from flawed (and perhaps even compromised) TV characters that can provide fruitful contrast to what it is Trump himself is saying.
+But I’m more concerned about what exposure occurs on the narrative level–what messages the American people must glean from flawed (and perhaps even compromised) TV characters that can provide fruitful contrast to what it is Trump himself is saying.

-As I learned in the classroom, contrasts provide the easiest and most compelling instruction.
+As I learned in the classroom, contrasts provide the easiest and most compelling instruction, and that instruction may very well be coming from the One who wrote salvation history, if only we’ll look for it.

-And in the case of exposing either an individual or a prevailing message from that individual, so does the Art of War’s precept of allowing the enemy to hang himself.
+In the case of exposing either an individual or extending an important caution, the Art of War’s precept of allowing the enemy to hang himself may be a part of the lesson as well.

 Is Levin an enemy?
 I have no idea.
 All I know is that his message and Trump’s message on Israel are two completely different things: